agiledev-students-fall2023/4-final-project-secondhand-goods-trading-platform/README.md

 We propose to build a secondhand goods trading platform targeting college students specifically.
 College students, who often possess a limited amount of disposable income, are always circumscribed by a humble budget when they are adding school supplies, buying furniture, or making purchases in general.
 Therefore, we will establish a platform for college students to buy and sell reliable second-hand products with a budget-friendly price tag.

 ## Product Vision Statement
+Empowering college students to buy, sell, and connect effortlessly, ensuring affordability and sustainability at the heart of every exchange.

+## Brief User Requirements

 ### Theme: All users
 - Users will be able to register and log in.